How does buy to let work?

 Your property could be empty in between tenants, so you'll need to make sure you can still pay your mortgage during this time.

-You should be aware of potential risks and specific features of the private rental sector to help protect you and your tenants.
+Being aware of any potential risks of renting in the private sector can help in giving you and your tenants more security.

 There is information available to help you understand your rights and responsibilities, and the Residential Landlords' Association has published various guides and documents.
 These guides cover things like setting up a tenancy, data protection, tax, benefits and payments.